auth0/docs/articles/mfa/guides/customize-mfa-universal-login.md

 useCase:
   - customize-mfa
 ---
-# Customize Multi-Factor Authentication with Universal Login
+# Customize MFA Pages with New Universal Login Branding Options

 ::: note
 These customizations do not apply to Duo, which has its own UI.
 :::

-The Multi-factor Authentication pages can be customized by adjusting the Universal Login branding options in the [Universal Login Settings](${manage_url}/#/login_settings) section.
+The multi-factor authentication pages that appear to your users can be customized by adjusting the Universal Login branding options in the [Universal Login Settings](${manage_url}/#/login_settings) section.

 If you need further customization, you can also customize [the full HTML content](/universal-login/multifactor-authentication#customize-the-html-for-the-mfa-page) to reflect your organization's particular UX requirements.